LDAWG-a11y/a11yWebApp/src/guides/learn-how-to-test-a-websites-accessibility.md

 I haven't created a fully functional form, however, I have popped a couple of example validations in, for email and phone, which have unique messages which informs a user of their required format.
 Just a note, I didn't check international phone number standards, so my very basic requirement is just set on length (min 6 characters), must be a number and can include hyphens.
 That's it, nothing more.

-#### Error states are not programmatically determinible
+#### Error states are not programmatically determinible (Side note)

 If a field does not have an association to error text or an error state, then how would a blind user know the field was problematic?
-They definitely wouldn't be able to see the subtle change in colour we used, whereas some sighted users may be able to spot that change.
+They wouldn't be able to see the subtle change in colour we used, whereas some sighted users may be able to spot that change.
+As the majority of screen reader users would be in Forms Mode, the unassociated text could be missed.

-We have "arguably" met this, as the error message for each field is referenced via `aria-describedby`, as opposed to it just being unassociated text.
-This also automatically gets us a 1.3.1 Info and Relationships (A) pass, too, as the relationship between the errored field and its specific error message are programmatically determinible.
+We didn't actually fail this one, as there were no error messages to associate to invalid fields.
+I thought I'd throw this in, as it's important that we associate error text with the field in error, using `aria-describedby` with a valid ID ref to the error text, we place that property on the input.

-There is of course the Value part of 4.1.2 Name, Role, Value (A) which we "could" fail, as the value is a state and we haven't added a state or suitable alternative.
+If we just provided a block of errors at the top of the form, then I'd expect to find `aria-invalid` present on each error field, as it does offer some indication of the field's error, but it cannot alone explain what the issue is.

-Sometimes, a form may just provide a list of errors and suggestions at the top, if it is explicit enough, it will meet most other SCs, but on its own, it's kinda naff, as the user would potentially have to remember multiple instructions which could increase their cognitive load, or for folk that cannot scroll back and forth, they'd have to constantly revisit this list, which could be quite far away.
-Nontheless, this would pass most stuff, but if using a visual cue on each filed, such as red, etc, then a blind user would not know, so an alternative would be to use the `aria-invalid` state.
+If the inputs aren't somehow associated to the error messages, this would fail 1.3.1 Info and Relationships (A)

 ##### How to find

 Code inspection and browser tools or pop on a screen reader, advance focus to each field that is in error and listen (or read the speech viewer) and determine whether the feedback informs you that the field is in error.
-Programmatic references are pretty much always exposed by screen readers, so users can make sense of things that are clear in a visual manner, so testing with a screen reader can pick up the majority of those issues, if, and only if browsers, screen reader creators and operating systems support the referencing method used.
+Programmatic references are pretty much always exposed by screen readers, so users can make sense of things that are otherwise conveyed in a visual manner, so testing with a screen reader can pick up the majority of those issues, if, and only if browsers, screen reader creators and operating systems support the referencing method used.
 It is, in my experience more accurate to use the DevTools and review the code or the accessibility tree, etc, as one example being, `aria-controls` is a programmatic reference, but screen reader support is extremely limited for that property.
 That doesn't matter, here, as that's not the property we'd be looking for.
 Properties that we would be looking for would be `aria-labelledby` with a valid IDRef to the error text (and the input's AccName), `aria-describedby`, with a valid IDRef to the error text or `aria-invalid` present on the input, as a few of the most common properties.
 Sometimes the error text will actually be part of the `<label>` element, in which case, no ARIA is needed.

 ##### Solution

-Arguably, we don't need to do anything, here, as error messages are associated and they offer more help than just a state (when done with people in mind), however, `aria-invalid` exists for a reason, and whilst our previous solutions make it clear which fields are in error, they are just `aria-describedby` references, which may auto-announce after a short delay, or require further interaction from a user, such as a keypress and could be missed, as users typically just want to get on with other stuff.
-I have added `aria-invalid` to all error fields for completeness.
+When I introduced the error messages, I added them below the label and used `aria-describedby` to reference the error text, that property is on the related input.
+I also added `aria-invalid`, as in some screen readers it may require pressing an extra key to hear the description.
+The field is in error and error is a state, so a `aria-invalid` is the only way to meet the value part of 4.1.2 Name, Role, Value (A).

 #### Cannot uncheck financial commitment

 I feel I had to stretch "Financial commitment" a little, here, as it's just pretend and not actually a financial commitment, so for the purposes of this guide, I had to fudge a pretend commitment.
-Perhaps because it is not actually a financial commitment this SC doesn't technically apply, here.
+Perhaps because it is not actually a financial commitment this SC doesn't technically apply, here?
 Obviously I'm not going to make a legally binding commitment to fleece readers out of their money, so we just have to pretend it's legally binding and that is enough for this example.
 In essence, if some form of legal, financial or data input is required, users have the option to modify, edit or confirm.
 Our system makes that decision for our users and there is no way to uncheck the field on the broken site, so this fails 3.3.4 Error Prevention (Legal, Financial, Data) (AA).
 I know this example is a bit woolly, but I wanted to create a failure for this and this was the best I could come up with.

 ##### How to find

 This is not something a tool will help with, this is something we can only find by going through forms and checking that we can somehow edit, modify or delete that data.
-In our case, the checkbox is checked, it cannot be unchecked and there is some wording that attempts to make a financial commitment (just pretend, I swear).
+In our case, the checkbox is checked, it cannot be unchecked and there is some wording that attempts to make a financial commitment (It's just pretend, I promise).
 As we cannot cancel that, then we write that up.
 Even things like not being able to edit an address or name would fall foul of this SC, as for example, we could buy something and get the address wrong and before you know it your item is in the next town over or something.
 Anything where the data is important, such as your details that are held for a specific purpose (usually transactional), anything that is legally binding and anything that enters a user into a financial commitment will apply here.

 ##### Solution

-I find as an accessibility specialist that, in many cases I do not agree with certain bits of copy on some sites, like this one (yes, I made it up, but mostly fir fun), and if I were testing this, with no former knowledge, I would be thinking "You can't say that", but, we have to stay in our lanes.
+I find as an accessibility specialist that, in many cases I do not agree with certain bits of copy on some sites, like this one (yes, I made it up, but mostly for fun), and if I were testing this, with no former knowledge, I would be thinking "You can't say that", but, we have to stay in our lanes.
 We cannot really go telling site owners to not be crappy people, professionally, we cannot judge their content, sure, we can think whatever we want, but we're just there to test accessibility issues and that is it.

 Given that is how it is, I have left the awful "contract" commitment stuff in, I have just made the checkbox actually work as its supposed to and I have added a Disagree button, alongside the Submit button.
 That does satisfy the requirement (if we pretend it actually counted), in that now we can just nope out of the "commitment".
 We can leave the dodgy wording to be picked up by some other regulatory body.